 Shingle Roofing Replacement: How Much Does a New Roof Cost?

-Roofing materials come in a wide range of price points.
+Roofing materials come in a wide range of price points, depending on style and quality.
 The most common roofing materials in use in the USA are asphalt composition shingles, and they are among the least expensive.
 Higher-grade shingles come with longer warranties, as well as higher price tags.

 Installation cost will also vary depending on whether you’re using common tree-tab strips or the thicker individual roof shingles.